 Despite some career progression barriers caused by the current Coronavirus outbreak, we remain as passionate and determined as ever to encourage the professional and personal learning and development of the TotallyLegal audience.

-In our aim to help you make the most of the coming weeks and months of working at home, we decided to research and list here some of the best free online courses and resources for legal professionals.
+In our aim to help you continue to progress whilst working at home, we decided to research and list here some of the best free online courses and resources for legal professionals.
 Ranging from enhancing your soft skills and increasing your typing speed to brushing up on your knowledge of GDPR, these free online courses provide huge variety in terms of learning and development opportunities.

 Removing your daily commute probably means that the extra hours are stacking up, and while some of this time should rightly be reserved for relaxation, career focused legal professionals of every level should spend some of it developing their skills and knowledge with these free online courses and resources.